 Within a few days of submitting your application, you’ll receive your access codes to connect to the “Centre étudiant”, the platform where you’ll track your application and receive your admissions decision letter.See the Track your application page to learn more.

-Gather all the required documents before you begin.
-Refer to the Steps and documents required section for more information.
+Gather all the required documents before you start your immigration process.
+Refer to the Steps and required documents section to learn more.

-Once you have your plane ticket, it's time to plan your first days in the city.
-Take the advice of an international student who recommends 10 things to do when you arrive in Montreal.
+Once you have your plane tickets, it's time to plan your first few days in the city.
+You might find it helpful to read an international student’s blog post about 10 things to do when you arrive in Montreal.